Help4.x:Site Global Configuration

 These filtering options give more control over the HTML your content providers submit.
 You can be as strict or as liberal as you require to suit your site's needs.
 The filtering is opt-in and the default settings provide good protection against markup commonly associated with website attacks.

 There is a complete image of the Permissions Tab to look at if you need it.

 Manage the permission settings for the user groups below.
 See notes at the bottom.

 - Site Login: (Not Set/Allowed/Denied).
-Allow or deny Site Login for users in the Public group.
-Allows users in the group to login to the frontend site.
+Allow or deny Site Login for users in the selected group.

 - Administrator Login: (Not Set/Allowed/Denied).
-Allow or deny Administrator Login for users in the Public group.
-Allows users in the group to login to the Backend Administrator site.
+Allow or deny Administrator Login for users in the selected group.

 - Offline Access: (Not Set/Allowed/Denied).
 Allow or deny Offline Access for users in the Public group.
 Allows users in the group to access to the Frontend site when site is offline.

 - Super User: (Not Set/Allowed/Denied).
 Allow or deny Super User for users in the Public group.
 Allows users in the group to perform any action over the whole site regardless of any other permission settings.